haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 7. For each of the three layers (preferred/unpreferred/important places layers), **select the entries by respondents from Vuosaari, employing *Select features using an expression*** and the zip code information provided above.
 	1. Save the selections as new shapefile layers.
 	2. Then create layers containing the preferred, unpreferred, and important locations of Töölö respondents only (select the right features using the zip code-based expression on the three layers; save the selections as new layers).

+- Figure

+8. **Visualize the point feature layers with different colors in Symbology.**
+	- For example: Unpreferred wind park sites as red, preferred as green, etc.

+9. To help with later analysis and map composition, **add a WFS layer showing the zip code areas.**
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJhdGNRU1NlSXNOV3JrUEhRIjp7In
 N0YXJ0Ijo4NywiZW5kIjoxMDgsInRleHQiOiIjIyBPVkVSVklF